Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: METHODOLOGY

 \subsection{Architecture}

-The architecture of our proposed network implementing $\hat{t}(X_{i,j};\Phi)$ is presented in Fig.~\ref{fig:Archi}.
-The general architecture is inspired by iTracker~\cite{krafka2016eye}, but differs in that we do not use the face grid as input, and in that we replace some convolutional and max-pooling layers with dilated-convolutional layers.
+We propose GEDDnet, a network for Gaze Estimation with Dilation and (gaze) Decomposition.
+The GEDDnet architecture is presented in Fig.~\ref{fig:Archi}.
+It is inspired by iTracker~\cite{krafka2016eye}, but differs in that we do not use the face grid as input, and in that we replace some convolutional and max-pooling layers with dilated-convolutional layers.

 Our network takes images of the face and of both eyes as input.
 The input images, collectively referred to by $X_{i,j}$, are first fed separately to three dilated CNNs.
+The two dilated CNNs that take the eyes as input share the same weights.
+The feature extracted by the dilated CNNs are then connected to fully-connected (FC) layers, concatenated, fed to another FC layer, and finally to a linear output layer.
+We denote the parameters of this network by $\Phi$.

 The architecture of the dilated CNN is shown in Fig.~\ref{fig:Archi}(b).
 It has one max-pooling layer, five regular convolutional layers and four dilated-convolutional layers with different dilation rates.
 The strides for all convolutional layers are 1.
-The two dilated CNNs that take the eyes as input share the same weights.
-The feature extracted by the base CNNs are then connected to fully-connected (FC) layers, concatenated, fed to another FC layer, and finally to a linear output layer.
-We denote the parameters of this network by $\Phi$.
+We used dilated CNNs only in the upper layers, as this enabled us to exploit transfer learning for the lower layers, which were initialized from an ImageNet-pretrained model.
+Transfer learning is appealing, since gaze datasets have much fewer samples than large-scale image classification datasets like ImageNet.
+Lower-level features generalize well to different tasks.
+For example, we have found that networks with all dilated layers or with the same structure but trained from random initial weights achieve errors without calibration of $5.7^\circ$ and $5.2^\circ$, compared to the $4.5^\circ$ for GEDDNet reported in Table~\ref{table:calFree}.

 We use Rectified Linear Units (ReLUs) as the activation functions.
 We apply zero-padding to regular convolutional layers, but no padding to dilated-convolutional layers.
-The initial weights of the first four convolutional layers are transfered from VGG-16~\cite{simonyan2014very} pre-trained on the ImageNet dataset~\cite{deng2009imagenet}.
+The initial weights of the first four convolutional layers are transferred from VGG-16~\cite{simonyan2014very} pre-trained on the ImageNet dataset~\cite{deng2009imagenet}.
 The weights in all other layers are randomly initialized.
 Batch renormalization layers~\cite{ioffe2017batch} are applied to all layers trained from scratch.
 Dropout layers with dropout rates of 0.5 are applied to all FC layers.